DIRECTOR: Jason Zada

 - A suicide pact.

-The Forest was one of the horror films that I had high hopes for when I originally learned of its existence.
+The Forest was one of the horror movies that I had high hopes for when I initially learned of its existence.
 I have always been fascinated with the Suicide Forest and was really excited to see what this film would do with that premise.
 After seeing The Forest, I was left a bit disappointed with the finished film.
-While I enjoying The Forest for the first hour.
-The film loses it's way in the third act and becomes a formulaic ghost story.
+While I enjoyed The Forest for the first hour.
+The film loses it's way in the third act and descends into a formulaic ghost story.
+I really wanted to enjoy this and sadly, it fell short.